MSamir9/Dig_recognition_test/README.md

     weighted avg    0.99      0.99     0.99     12000

 ## Model deployment:
-1. Firstly, we convert the model to Tensorflow.js and save it.
+1. Firstly, we converted the model to Tensorflow.js and saved it.
 2. We used the HTML file 'tfjs.html' from https://github.com/carlos-aguayo/carlos-aguayo.github.io to create a webpage for the model, with slight changes in the body and style.